jhallen/joes-sandbox/editor-perf/readme.md

 I'm amazed that Sublime Text is also able to load a 3 GB file.
 When loaded, Sublime's RSS is 1384944 KiB.
 Sublime is nicer than JOE in that it shows a progress bar while the huge file is loading.

+Gedit shows the beginning of the file and a progress bar while the file is loading.

 ## Time to reformat paragraph composed of two 120K long lines